 - A history of dog fighting.
 Dogs trained for fighting are almost always considered dangerous under Georgia dog bite law.
 Additionally, dog fighting is illegal in all 50 states.

 We offer free initial consultations as well as contingency fee arrangements for all cases, nationwide.
-Call our law office or contact us online to speak to an attorney about your premises liability case.
+Call our Macon and Atlanta law office at 478-238-1150 or contact us online to speak to an attorney about your premises liability case.